azinasili/easy-nav/README.md

 #### Step 1

-Link font awesome to your style sheet.
+Link font awesome to your HTML, right after your linked CSS should be fine.
 Font awesome is used to generate the navigation icon on mobile.
 This step is optional.

 `<link href="//netdna.bootstrapcdn.com/font-awesome/3.2.1/css/font-awesome.css" rel="stylesheet" type='text/css'>`